HOW TO STOP A CAT FROM PLAYING IN THE LITTER BOX? 9+ IDEAS

 HOW TO STOP A CAT FROM PLAYING IN THE LITTER BOX?
-9+ IDEAS

-HOW TO STOP A CAT FROM PLAYING IN THE LITTER BOX

-Kittens go through a crazy period through the day when they run like mad from one point to another, attack random objects, and go to the litter box digging, especially when it is clean or recently changed.
+Kittens go through a crazy period throughout the day when they run like mad from one point to another, attack random objects, and go to the litter box digging, especially when it is clean or recently changed.

-- TRAIN YOUR CAT OR KITTEN
+1. TRAIN YOUR CAT OR KITTEN

-One command they know for sure is the word “NO.” If I say NO at any point in time, my cats stop in their track and look at me.
-They change their minds about what they were doing and go away from the “forbidden” spot.
+One command they know for sure is the word “NO.” If I say NO at any point, my cats stop in their tracks and look at me.
+Then, they change their minds about what they are doing and leave the “forbidden” spot.

 But I got here training them from the beginning.
 When I saw them doing something not ok, I would say “NO” and move them away.